villevt/fsopen2021/part3/phonebook-frontend/readme.md

-#### Phonebook
+#### Phonebook-frontend

-A simple phonebook application.
+A simple phonebook application frontend.
 Allows for creating, changing and deleting contacts.
-Backend runs on json-server.
+In this version, backend is an API that can be run from any source.

 ![](phonebook.png)